Economy of Indonesia: Investment

 From 1990 to 2010, Indonesian companies have been involved in 3,757 mergers and acquisitions as either acquirer or target with a total known value of $137 billion.
 In 2010, 609 transactions were announced, which is a new record.
 Numbers had increased by 19% compared to 2009.
 The value of deals in 2010 was US$17 billion, which is the second-highest number ever.
-In 2012, Indonesia realized total investments of $32.5 billion, surpassing its annual target $25 billion, as reported by Investment Coordinating Board (BKPM) on 22 January.
+In 2012, Indonesia realised total investments of $32.5 billion, surpassing its annual target $25 billion, as reported by Investment Coordinating Board (BKPM) on 22 January.
 The primary investments were in the mining, transport and chemicals sectors.
 In 2011, the Indonesian government announced a new Masterplan (known as the MP3EI, or Masterplan Percepatan dan Perluasan Pembangunan Ekonomi Indonesia, the Masterplan to Accelerate and Expand Economic Development in Indonesia).
 The aim was to encourage increased investment, particularly in infrastructure projects across Indonesia.

 Indonesia regained its investment grade rating from Fitch Rating in late 2011, and from Moody's Rating in early 2012, after losing it in the 1997 crisis, during which Indonesia spent more than Rp.
 450 trillion ($50 billion) to bail out lenders from banks.
 Fitch raised Indonesia's long-term and local currency debt rating to BBB− from BB+ with both ratings is stable.
 Fitch also predicted that the economy would grow at least 6% on average per year through 2013, despite a less conducive global economic climate.
 Moody's raised Indonesia's foreign and local currency bond ratings to Baa3 from Ba1 with a stable outlook.
 In May 2017, S&P Global raised Indonesia's investment grade from BB+ to BBB− with a stable outlook, due to the economy experiencing a rebound in exports and strong consumer spending during early 2017.

 Foreign Direct Investment (FDI)

 Indonesia's foreign direct investment surged 44.2% on a yearly basis in 2022, with the base metals sector drawing in the biggest inflows.
 Indonesia's received 654.4 trillion rupiah worth of FDI last year, or equivalent to $45.6 billion in the investment ministry's official calculation, which assumes an exchange rate of 14,350 to the dollar.
 The data excludes investment in the banking and oil and gas sectors.
 Foreign direct investment in base metals and mining reached $11 billion and $5.1 billion, respectively, last year, the biggest recipients of FDI.
 The biggest sources were Singapore, China and Hong Kong.
 Total investment, including from domestic sources, reached 1,207.2 trillion rupiah ($81.02 billion), roughly in line with the government's target.
-FDI in the final quarter of last year was up 43.3% on an annual basis, amounting to 175.2 trillion rupiah in rupiah terms, or $12.2 billion in the official U.S. dollar equivalent.
+FDI in the final quarter of last year was up 43.3% on an annual basis, amounting to 175.2 trillion rupiah in rupiah terms, or $12.2 billion in the official US dollar equivalent.

 List of the 10 largest foreign investment origin countries in Indonesia :